 Anyone who takes fentanyl regularly can become dependent on the drug.
 And if the drug suddenly becomes unavailable, the person may experience severe withdrawal symptoms, because the brain and body can no longer cope without the drug.

 Medically-assisted fentanyl detox allows patients to slowly be weaned off the drug or to be treated with and/or stabilized by medications during withdrawal.
-However, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), those who are grappling with fentanyl addiction will require rehab after a detox program, since detox alone is only one part of addiction treatment.[4]
+However, those who are grappling with fentanyl addiction will require rehab after a detox program, since detox alone is only one part of addiction treatment.

-There are many different symptoms associated with fentanyl withdrawal syndrome.
+There are many different symptoms associated with a fentanyl withdrawal syndrome.
 This syndrome is extremely intense and can be very uncomfortable, painful, even dangerous.
 Because fentanyl is such a potent opioid, many people relapse back to abusing the drug just to make these symptoms stop.
+These symptoms can include:

 - Restlessness or anxiety